Did You Know? /

 This material has been prepared for educational purposes only.
 It is not intended to provide, and should not be relied upon for, investment, accounting, legal or tax advice.

-The information in this document does not represent a recommendation to buy, sell or hold a security.
-The trading techniques offered in this report do not guarantee best execution or pricing.
+This information does not represent a recommendation to buy, sell or hold a security.
+The trading techniques offered do not guarantee best execution or pricing.

 Mutual fund investing involves market risk.
 Investment return and fund share value will fluctuate.
 It is possible to lose money by investing in mutual funds.

-The contents of this Avantis Investors presentation are protected by applicable copyright and trade laws.
+The contents of this Avantis Investors presentation are protected by applicable copyright and trademark laws.
 No permission is granted to copy, redistribute, modify, post or frame any text, graphics, images, trademarks, designs or logos.

 Contact Avantis Investors